Key takeaways

 The pros and cons of a restricted health fund

-- They're run solely for the benefit of members.
+- They're run for members.
 All profits are returned to the fund, usually in the form of cheaper premiums or better policies with more benefits.

-- Terms and conditions are sometime more flexible.
+- Terms and conditions can be more flexible.
 For example, with Navy Health, waiting period and pre-existing health condition rules are waived if you join within 90 days of being discharged from the ADF.

 - Family members can join too.
 Restricted health funds are generally open to your family members as well.